mrmxf/opentsg-node/README.md

-# opentpg-node
+# opentsg-node

 The rendering node of the open source test pattern generator.

-## Running opentpg-node Via SSH
+## Running opentsg-node Via SSH

-opentpg-node is designed to be run on a cloud compute instance,  while test pattern configuration files are made on a low powered gitpod or similar devlopment enviroment.
+opentsg-node is designed to be run on a cloud compute instance,  while test pattern configuration files are made on a low powered gitpod or similar devlopment enviroment.

-The following steps will generate an ec2 that hosts opentpg-node, and include the methods to interact with it via gitpod.
+The following steps will generate an ec2 that hosts opentsg-node, and include the methods to interact with it via gitpod.

 ### Making the ec2

-The recommended computing instance is AWS EC2 and can be set up to host opentpg-node with the following steps.
+The recommended computing instance is AWS EC2 and can be set up to host opentsg-node with the following steps.

 ### Pre EC2 AWS Set up